Unit 7 ArrayList

 Orange

-Traversing the ArrayList using a for loop:
+Traversing the ArrayList using a standard for loop:

 Apple